How do I check my print quota?

 You may check your print quota at any time during the term as follows:

-- If you are in a Unix lab, type the command “pq” at the prompt
+- If you are in a Linux lab, type the command “pq” at the Terminal window prompt.

 How do I print a PDF file from a Linux workstation?